pappasam/coc-jedi/README.md

 ### jedi.completion.disableSnippets

 If your language client supports `CompletionItem` snippets but you don't like them, disable them by setting this option to `true`.

 - type: `boolean`
 - default: `false`

+### jedi.completion.resolveEagerly

+Return all completion results in initial completion request.
+Set to `true` if your language client does not support `completionItem/resolve`.

+- type: `boolean`
+- default: `false`